Monday, August 04, 2025

 SharonJamesdocx.pdf - Google Drive

 This book comes out of a culturally right-wing evangelical Christian community.
-Let me be clear: I would not purchase this book anymore than I would purchase volumes from the Jehovah's Witnesses or Mormons even though I have sympathy with their reactionary response to a confusing and alienating social milieu which offers little in the way of values, anchorage and meaning.
-My Open Gospel view of Christianity allows me to accept that the core truths of the gospel are robust enough to allow them to operate within trammels wide enough to work around many human foibles.
+Let me be clear: I would not purchase this book anymore than I would purchase volumes from the Jehovah's Witnesses or Mormons even though I have sympathy with their reactionary response to a confusing and alienating social milieu which offers little in the way of clear values, anchorage and meaning.
+But let me say this: My Open Gospel view of Christianity allows me to accept that the core truths of the gospel are robust enough to allow them to operate within trammels wide enough to work around many human foibles and quirky subcultures.

 Friday, June 06, 2025